-Wondering how much you should water your plants during the winter months of December, January and February?
+Wondering how much you should water your plants during the spring months of March, April and May?
 Check out the watering recommendations below.
 To find out how to measure the depth you are watering click here.

 service your irrigation system

 - Check your irrigation system at least once per month and repair leaks ASAP.

 - A broken sprinkler can waste as much as 16 gallons of water per minute.
 If left unrepaired, that’s thousands of gallons per month – the same as running your dishwasher 333 times!

 - Don’t let your irrigation system water streets, driveways, and sidewalks.

 - Don’t water when it rains!
 An automatic rain sensor can shut down your sprinkler system for you.
 Learn more about an automatic rain sensor.